lalibertemarc/metempsykozedevsite/content/marcs-project/tm17/_index.md

 but apathy in my veins remains, echoes of laughter turn to strains.

-No tears left for the sorrow,
-no hope for a better tomorrow, in this emptiness, I borrow.
+no hope is left for the sorrow, no hope for a better tomorrow, in this emptiness, I borrow.

 Bridge :
 Only when I throw it all away
-am i able the see myself astray only then i can feel joy again and my life is now without the pain
+am i able to see myself astray only then i can feel joy again and my life is now without the pain
 ```